 Paul makes it quite clear that these categories of people will not inherit salvation.

-Boundaries & discipline
+Sexual Purity Boundaries & Discipline

-Since I surrendered my life to Christ in 1976, at the age of 22 years, I have pressed into the Lord and relied on His grace to keep me disciplined in this particular area of life.
-Even more so since I am well aware of men and women (far more godly than I) who have fallen sexually over the years, it has been for this reason that I have put the following boundaries and disciplines in place in my own life:
+Since I surrendered my life to Christ in 1976 at the age of 22 years, I have pressed into the Lord and relied on His grace to keep me disciplined in this particular area of life.
+Even more so, since I am well aware of men and women (far more godly than I) who have fallen sexually over the years.
+It has been for this reason that I have put the following boundaries and disciplines in place in my own life:

-- Not to allow myself to be socially alone with a woman or to take a trip with a woman, other than Pam or one of my daughters.
+- Not to allow myself to be socially alone with a woman or to take a trip with a woman other than Pam or one of my daughters.

 - Not to ‘visit’ any website to surf its contents knowing that every random site has been hacked by pornographic ‘suppliers’.
 I stay very specific while ‘searching’ the web and do not ‘accept’ offers to open unknown sites.